SAP-samples/teched2022-DA280/exercises/ex6/README.md

-# Level 1 Heading
+# Exercise 6 - Create a Multi Action

-In this exercise, you will...
+In this exercise, you will create a multi action with two steps.

-## Level 2 Heading
+## Create a Multi Action and add two steps to it

 1. Click on the Multi Actions icon on the left in the navigation panel.